U.S. tells Rwanda to halt support for Congo rebels

 “The UK and U.S. governments are the largest bilateral donors to Rwanda ...
 They cannot stand by and watch a regime they bankroll orchestrating a new war in Congo,” Global Witness said in a statement on Friday.

-Rwanda’s Foreign Minister Louise Mushikiwabo said last week that she regretted the publication of the “one-sided” U.N. report and vowed to disprove the allegations leveled against Rwandan officials, including defense minister James Kabarebe and several top military figures.
+Rwanda’s Foreign Minister Louise Mushikiwabo said last week that she regretted the publication of the “one-sided” U.N. report and vowed to disprove the allegations levelled against Rwandan officials, including defence minister James Kabarebe and several top military figures.

 Rwanda is bidding for a seat on the U.N.
 Security Council next year.